Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Georgetown, Guyana.

 The doctor will need the following items to complete the medical exam forms:

 Any medical examination fees, including x-ray and blood test fees, must be paid directly to the examining physician.
-If no vaccinations are needed, exams have a MAXIMUM fee of G$42,500.00 for applicants 15 years old and above, G$30,000.00 for children ages 2 – 14 and G$10,000.00 for applicants under 2 years old.
+Exams have a MAXIMUM fee of G$35,000.00 Guyanese dollars for applicants under 15 years of age, and G$48,000.00 Guyanese dollars for applicants 15 years of age and older.

 The fees above do not include the cost of any necessary vaccinations, which are subject to local pricing and availability.